aukejw/mlx_transformers_benchmark/README.md

 challenging, but the numbers should give a decent idea nevertheless.

-Although the default parameters do not result in thermal throttling for a Macbook M4 Pro, older machines may have trouble with the heavier operators, or may have too little RAM and fall back on swap space.
-If you see huge outliers, do take a closer look!
+Although the default parameters do not result in thermal throttling for a Macbook M4 Pro, older machines may have trouble with the heavier models and operators, or may have too little RAM and fall back on swap space.
+If you see huge memory pressure or outlier measurements, do take a closer look!

 > [!NOTE]
 > For a large number of iterations, the GPU will certainly heat up.
 If needed, you can